-By January 2019, fresh loan disbursements by DHFL had plummeted by 95 per cent.
-Besides incurring losses to the tune of Rs 1,036 crores and liabilities estimated at Rs 755 crores, as on March 31, 2019, DHFL has been reduced to a ‘default grade’, as per credit rating agencies.
+DHFL has restricted lending, and this, analysts say, does not go well with the reputation of a non-banking finance company (NBFC).
+Till January, 2019, fresh loan disbursements by DHFL had plummeted by 95 per cent.
+Besides incurring losses to the tune of Rs 1,036 crores and liabilities estimated at Rs 755 crores as on March 31, 2019, DHFL has been reduced to a ‘default grade’ according to credit rating agencies.

 On August 8, 2019, DHFL also informed the stock exchanges that it might not be able to meet its financial obligations in the near future.